HouzuoGuo/laitos/doc/Daemon: telegram chat bot.md

     sudo ./laitos -config <CONFIG FILE> -frontend ...,telegram,...

 ## Usage
-Before using the chat bot daemon, you have to acquire an `AuthorizationToken` from Telegram Messenger by creating your own chat bot.
-Download and install Telegram Messenger, then follow the guide [How do I create a bot?](https://core.telegram.org/bots) to talk to "BotFather" to register your chat bot.

-After chat bot is successfully created, Telegram Messenger will tell you the `AuthorizationToken`, which you have to place into the configuration.

 On Telegram Messenger application, find your newly created chat bot via the in-app Search function, then send toolbox command in a chat message.
 Wait a short moment, and the command response will be sent back to you via the same chat.